FireDamagedConcrete_Picture1

 If we find that the concrete has gone from white or grey to pink, orange or red then it usually indicates that it has significant damage and is more than likely to be structurally unsound.

 This change in colour is an indicator that the fire was at a hot enough temperature to change the physical properties of the concrete, therefore making it unsafe.
-In most cases, samples that can be taken from the surface and sent to a laboratory for examination can determine whether it can be repaired or should be replaced.
+In most cases, samples that can be taken from the surface and sent to a laboratory for examination can determine whether they can be repaired or should be replaced.

 What to do next